EstimatedEst. Read Time: 14 minutes

 People have two basic types of skeletal muscle fiber in their bodies: Type I and Type II.
 Type II is divided into Type IIa and Type IIb, but the fundamental difference between the two types is how quickly they contract and generate force.
 They also differ in how quickly they fatigue.

-Type I is commonly called “slow twitch” with less force generation capability and longer time to fatigue.
+Type I is commonly called “slow twitch” muscle tissue with less force generation capability and longer time to fatigue.
 Type II is called “fast twitch”, has more force generation capability, and fatigues more quickly.

 As people age, they gradually lose muscle mass, and it’s the Type II muscles that go first.
 Resistance training helps to slow and even reverse muscle loss.
 That means resistance training becomes even more important as a person gets older, both for their muscle size and to prevent common health issues.